 Before applying for a Department of Fish and Wildlife (WDFW) Police job, make sure you meet the minimum qualifications, and that you won’t face automatic disqualification for any of your past behaviors or actions.

-If you have questions or are unsure whether certain past behaviors/circumstances may disqualify you, please contact our Recruitment and Hiring Division at email@example.com.
+If you have questions about the minimum qualifications or disqualifiers, please contact our Recruitment and Hiring Division at firstname.lastname@example.org.

 Minimum qualifications (All applicants)